 What’s more American than football, apple pie and Chevrolet?
 How about cool brand new radial tires?

 A U.S. Army captain in Africa waxes philosophical.
 It’s like the old saying, he opines; "give a man a fish, he’ll eat for a day, teach him how to fish and he’ll eat forever."

 Just two months after U.S. aerial bombardments began in Somalia, the Bush administration solidified its militaristic engagement with Africa.
 In February 2007, the Department of Defense announced the creation of a new U.S. Africa Command infrastructure, code name AFRICOM, to “coordinate all U.S. military and security interests throughout the continent.”

-2007 marks the 200th anniversary of the end of the trans-Atlantic slave trade but modern-day forms of slavery are devastating lives throughout much of the African world.
+This year marks the 200th anniversary of the end of the trans-Atlantic slave trade and the 175th anniversary of the first meeting of the New England Anti-Slavery Society.

 Liberia is rich in natural resources and Africa’s largest producer of natural rubber.
 It is also one of the world’s poorest countries.
 Liberia’s impoverishment is directly related to the wealth generated from its natural resources; wealth that because of a history of inequality and exploitation benefits multinational corporations and some wealthy Liberians at the expense of the citizens of Liberia.
 However, many Liberians, along with international allies, are actively resisting this unjust system.